kimari-droid/database-for-online-books-selling-store/README.md

-## Came up with a database for an online books selling store
+## Came up with a database for an online books selling store.